 Provenance the origin of records: who created and maintained them and for what purpose

 Record (AS ISO 15489) information created, received and maintained as evidence and as an asset by an organisation or person, in pursuit of legal obligations or in the transaction of business

-- The Pacific Research Archives will actively seek to acquire records based on the following criteria:
+- The Pacific Research Archives actively seeks to acquire records based on the following criteria:

 - The geographic limitations on the collection policy of the Pacific Research Archives relate to the area identified by the scholarly community as the Pacific.

-- The provenance of records the Pacific Research Archives seeks to acquire can be broadly stated as:
+- The provenance of records the Pacific Research Archives seeks to acquire is broadly:

-- material of scholars involved in the study of the Pacific, including but not limited to those from the ANU
+- material of scholars involved in the study of the Pacific, including but not limited to those from the ANU; or

 - material of individuals, organisations and societies related to the Pacific.